chitranjan-gupta/QRPhishing/README.md

   npm install
 ```

-Chrome Driver Must be in your Path
+Chrome Web Driver Must be in your Path

 Start the server